strimzi/strimzi-ui/docs/Build.md

 ## UI build into Strimzi

-This section to be completed once build/packaging integration with Strimzi has been agreed upon.
+This will be completed once https://github.com/strimzi/proposals/pull/6 has been finalized.